Linueks/QuantumComputing/IBM-quantum-challenge/README.md

 - [ ] Look into usecases for the four "trash" qubits on the Jakarta system.
 - [ ] Look into symmetries of the Hamiltonian and think about what unitary gates preserve this symmetry.
 - [ ] The way of doing the Trotterization is not unique.
 Test different ways of splitting the product.
-- [ ] Learn about Mitiq Python package for error mitigation / post processing.
+- [x] Learn about Mitiq Python package for error mitigation / post processing.
 Zero Noise Extrapolation.
+(Turned out fruitless)

 ## Preliminary Results